Jophish/javascript-api/EXAMPLES.md

 }
 ```

-We provide with an Attribute class for you tu use under `SplitAPI.entities.Attribute`. _Remember that classes are instantiated using the new keyword._
+We provide an Attribute class under `SplitAPI.entities.Attribute`. _Remember that classes are instantiated using the new keyword._

 * An example of attribute instantiation, which will be reused on the other attribute examples:
 ```JavaScript